 Module Implementations should be re-entrant.
 Modules are instantiated by the ECOA Software Platform, and can expect the platform to maintain a User Context and to call into the Entry Points that implement Module Operations.
 A Container-provided thread is used for all interaction at a Module Instance's boundary with the ECOA Infrastructure: one thread per Module Instance.
-In addition to the User Context, the platform maintains also a Warm Start Context that can be used for warm restart of the Module, this allows to maintain available functional data values in case of restart.
+In addition to the User Context, the platform also maintains a Warm Start Context that can be used for warm restart of the Module.
+This allows functional data values to remain available after a restart.

-Architecture Specification Part 4 defines the Module User Context and the Module Warm Start Context.
+|Architecture Specification Part 4| defines the Module User Context and the Module Warm Start Context.